AdityaS1426/DebugDataBandits-Arcade/README.md

 - The more you do this, obviously, the higher the tiles get and the more crowded the board becomes.
 - Your objective is to reach 2048 before the board fills up.

+## WEB SERVER STATUS

+- We have transferred JAR files to Ubuntu via AWS.
+- Next week, we need to figure out how to get it running on the machine.

 THIS IS THE README INFO FOR LAST WEEK ------------------------------------------------------------------------------------------------------

 ## General Plan for Week 6